lse-ds205/rag-fact-sheets/README.md

 # Climate Documents RAG system

 This project uses the (Climate Policy Radar)[https://huggingface.co/ClimatePolicyRadar] documents database to create a RAG system to help automate climate policy analysis.
-In particular, the tools are aimed at ASCOR analysts at the (Transitions Pathways Initative)[https://www.transitionpathwayinitiative.org/] to help automate their workflow.
 Using, relevant information from climate policy documents, 6 tools are avialible:

 1. Climate Pillar Evaluators which use chain of thought and multilingual LLMs to evaluate the following climate pillars for a given country:
     a) CP1a (Does the country have a framework climate law or equivalent?) evaluator